-Project closeout is the process by which PRDOH and COR3 determine that the total project costs incurred are eligible, the approved SOW has been completed, and all subrecipient responsibilities have been completed in accordance with the terms and conditions of the executed agreement and applicable laws and regulations.
+Project closeout is the process by which PRDOH determines that the total project costs incurred are eligible, the approved SOW has been completed, and all Subrecipient responsibilities have been completed in accordance with the terms and conditions of the executed agreement and applicable laws and regulations.
 In addition, during project closeout the five percent (5%) management cost evaluation is made to determine the eligible total amount.
-A project cannot be closed out until all incurred costs have been presented with all necessary documentation for justification, all activities approved with the SOW have been completed, and the National Objective has been met.
+A project cannot be closed out until all incurred costs have been presented with all necessary documentation for justification, all activities in the approved SOW have been completed, and the National Objective has been met.

-Given that the Program provides the match for FEMA PA projects, project closeout will occur in coordination with COR3 and FEMA.
+Given that the ERI Program provides the match for FEMA PA projects, project closeout will occur in coordination with COR3 and FEMA.
 PRDOH will work with COR3 to develop processes that show which funded projects have no future work and that no audit or open issues remain.
 PRDOH will solely determine if all the requirements for a specific project have been completed and if project closeout should occur.

-For instances where one (1) subrecipient agreement includes multiple projects, each individual project will be closed out upon its individual completion.
+For instances where one Subrecipient Agreement includes multiple projects, each individual project will be closed out upon its individual completion.
 The agreement cannot be closed out until all projects contained therein are closed.
-Ultimately, the ER1 Program as a whole will be closed out only after all subrecipient agreements are closed.
+Ultimately, the ER1 Program as a whole will be closed out only after the Subrecipient Agreement is closed.